in the middle

 14:10 TFS » 18:25 LGW

-Tenerife is one of the Canary Islands, which lie of the coast of Morocco.
-It takes around four and a half hours for a flight to Tenerife from the UK to land on the island.
-In peak season as well as during the depths of winter, you can get flights to Tenerife from many of the regional airports, not just the big travel hubs, so you won't have to venture too far on home soil.
+Tenerife is one of the Canary Islands, which lie off the coast of Morocco.
+It takes around four and a half hours for a flight from the UK to land on the island.
+In peak season, as well as during the depths of winter, you can get flights to Tenerife from many of the regional airports, not just the big travel hubs, so you won't have to venture too far on home soil.

 You can find cheap direct flights to Tenerife from a range of UK airports, depending on which airline you fly with.
 Prices tend to be lower in spring and late autumn, because the island has two peak seasons - May to October and December to February.

 Reina Sofia Airport is the busiest of the two airports on the island, and the only one which receives direct flights from the UK.
 Flight times average just over four hours from London and around four hours and 50 minutes from Edinburgh.
 From Belfast, you can expect to arrive in Tenerife four and a half hours after you take off, so it's a great place to visit if you're looking for year-round sun but not the long-haul flight to get there.